noahpro99/omenix/README.md

 ## Quick Start

 In order for Omenix to work, you need to have `hp-wmi` kernel module loaded which should be the case for most HP laptops.
 You can check if it's loaded with `lsmod | grep hp_wmi`.
 Setting the fans with `echo 2 | sudo tee /sys/devices/platform/hp-wmi/hwmon/hwmon*/pwm1_enable` also needs to work.
-If it doesn't, your laptop may not be supported.
+If it doesn't, your laptop may not be supported see the note below.

-> You can see it by running dmidecode look for `Product Name: 8BAB` or similar.
+> You can check your board dmi by running `dmidecode` in your terminal and then look for `Product Name: 8BAB` or similar.
->
 > If your board dmi as found by dmidecode is in the [hp-wmi driver](https://github.com/torvalds/linux/blob/37816488247ddddbc3de113c78c83572274b1e2e/drivers/platform/x86/hp/hp-wmi.c#L65C3-L65C49) it should work fine.
-> If not you can patch the kernel module to add support for your board.
+> If it is not there, you can patch the kernel module to add support for your board manually.
 I did this for my board you can read about it [here](https://noahpro99.github.io/content/how-i-ended-up-sending-in-my-first-linux-kernel-patch).

 ## Configuration